Salesforce

 Protect the structure

-IDEntry PointDescription / Comments
+IDEntry pointDescription / comments

-DBasement windows, crawl spacesWindows, hatches, or crawl spaces allowing ventilation to or from lower level of a structure.
+DBasement windows, crawl spacesWindows, hatches, or crawl spaces allowing ventilation to or from the lower level of a structure.

-GDryer ventExhaust duct for clothes dryer.
+GDryer ventExhaust duct for a clothes dryer.

-JHVAC componentsDo not direct generator discharge into HVAC components, including but not limited to: make up air systems, AC condensers (which may blow exhaust gas into structure openings), and window AC units.
+JHVAC componentsDo not direct generator discharge into HVAC components, including but not limited to make-up air systems, AC condensers (which may blow exhaust gas into structure openings), and window AC units.

 What about other requirements and codes?